 Lycoming College offers a number of high-quality educational and athletic programs and camps for students of all ages throughout the year.

-Our coaches offer high-quality camps for several sports including football, basketball, soccer, wrestling and swimming.
+Our coaches offer high-quality camps for several sports including football, soccer, wrestling and swimming.
 Most camps are offered in the summer, but a few are also offered at other times of the year.
 During the camps, coaches focus on building sound fundamental skills, strength and consistency.
 Lycoming athletes augment staff to make sure campers get plenty of small group or individual instruction.

 More information can be found on our athletics website.

 The Lycoming College Summer Stringfest is two concentrated programs featuring lessons, supervised individual practice, performance classes with pianist, chamber music, music theory, group activities and special topics culminating in a public recital.
 Young Artist participants are scheduled to perform the National Anthem at our local Minor League Baseball Stadium.
 Students enrolled will receive a DAILY lesson with an artist teacher, an assigned practice room supervised by experienced staff, Performance Classes with a piano accompanist, Music Theory Review and Special Topics or Group activities and Discussions with a featured Public Recital at the end of the week.
 Students will be expected to practice each morning and will perform regularly with the pianist in Performance Class.
 Ensemble experience will be offered in the form of Chamber Music or Group performance in various combinations and levels.
 For students who are serious about playing the violin or viola, Stringfest offers a unique summer music study opportunity.
 More information can be found at: https://www.lycoming.edu/music/stringfest.aspx